Why the Annual Report is Part of Our Corporate Culture – And What Readers Can Get From It

 I also point out in the interview that the financial organization was able to advance cash management and profitability enhancement programs more quickly than would presumably have been the case under normal circumstances.
 Because in the crisis everyone understood how important it is to “keep the money together”.
 Any resistance was therefore limited.
 The initial progress in cash management has since become apparent in all regions, and can be easily measured by the maturity structure of receivables.

 Top Items on the CFO’s Agenda: Profitability & Standardization

 Despite these successes, this is not the time for us to relax and enjoy the results of our hard work – and that to me is another central message of the annual report.
 A transformation is a marathon, not a sprint.
 The first item on my agenda is to continue improving profitability: Cost discipline will be essential in the current fiscal year as well, and it will help us to safeguard our earnings and cash targets.
 In turn, investments have to measure up to strict criteria – such as the payback period.

 Given the company’s decentral history, I believe that there is also still considerable potential for improvement in the standardization of processes and systems.
 A key step in this context is the roll-out of our new cloud-based ERP system (SAP S/4HANA).

 Given everything that we have experienced and learned during the coronavirus crisis, I am more optimistic for the future now than I was when I first took office over a year ago.
 This is because our corporate culture and the qualities of our employees are an excellent foundation for moving ahead with change and straightforwardly handling any new challenges.

-Read the full annual report and find out more about our strategy, and the facts and figures on NTT DATA Business Solutions.
+Read the full annual report and find out more and out our strategy, and the facts and figures on NTT DATA Business Solutions.